-In this chapter, I have explained how the IRS defines allowable living expenses and provided links to the IRS website which will give you more information.
+Here I will explain how the IRS defines allowable living expenses and provide links to the IRS website which will give you more information.
 This will give you a better understanding of the basis of the IRS’ decisions.
 As always, if you have any questions after you have read this, give me a call.

 The Definition of IRS Allowable Living Expenses

 So, what does the IRS consider allowable living expenses?
 The IRS has developed a test called the necessary expense test to determine whether or not it will allow an expense to be included.

 According to the Internal Revenue Manual (IRM), the necessary expense test is defined as “expenses that are necessary to provide for a taxpayer’s and his or her family’s health and welfare and/or production of income.”

 These are further broken down by the IRS into three categories:

 - Allowable Living Expenses – based on published IRS National and Local Standards

 - Other Necessary Expenses – expenses that meet the necessary expense test, and are normally allowed

 - Other Conditional Expenses – expenses, which may not meet the necessary expense test, but may be allowable based on the circumstances of an individual case.

 First, allowable living expenses have been separated into five basic necessities: